top of page

 Prototype 2

 The second prototype was a refinement of the process, with improved audio using high-quality speakers.
-The sensor was intricately linked to Max/MSP, a popular software in the new media world.
-A Max Patch allowed adjustments to pitch, frequency, and volume based on numerical data from the conductive paint.
+The sensor was intricately linked to Max/MSP, a software popular among musicians and multimedia artists.
+The Max patch modulated the pitch, frequency, and volume based on numerical data from the conductive paint.

 Final Construction